magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 CLJS compiler from the corresponding `validate-form` CLJS function definition.

-Then, when we called the `validate-form` while the `email` and `password` fields are empty, it returns the `false` boolean value.
+Then, when we call the `validate-form` while the `email` and `password` fields are empty, it returns the `false` boolean value.

-Finally, after having set a not void string for both the fields, the `validate-form` evaluation returns, as expected, the `true` boolean value.
+Finally, after having set a non-void string for both fields, the `validate-form` evaluation returns, as expected, the `true` boolean value.

 ## Shopping calculator sample

-Now let's try to port to CLJS a second example from Larry Ullman [Modern JavaScript][6] book: a kind of e-commerce tool that will calculate the total of an order, including tax, minus any discount.
+Now let's try to port a second example from Larry Ullman's [Modern JavaScript][6] book to CLJS: a kind of e-commerce tool that will calculate the total of an order, including tax, minus any discount.

 ### Pure HTML/CSS page

-Here is the `shopping.html` content which is in line with `clojurescriptone approach` and [Larry Ullman][6] to keep the design of the HTML/CSS/images separated from the code which is going to implement its behavior.
-Save it in `html` directory.
+Here is the `shopping.html` content which is in line with the `clojurescriptone approach` and [Larry Ullman][6] to keep the design of the HTML/CSS/images separated from the code which is going to implement its behavior.
+Save it in your `html` directory:

 ```html
 <!doctype html>